Optimal Scheduling Control in Fluid Models of General $n\times n$ Input-Queued Switches: Computational Experiments

 \section{Computational Experiments}

-In this section we compare numerically the performance of our optimal control algorithm with that of the max-weight scheduling algorithm in the fluid model context.
+In this section, we present computational experiments that compare the performance of our optimal control algorithm with that of the max-weight scheduling algorithm and the $c\mu$ rule in the fluid model context.
 We fix the number of input and output ports to be $n\in\IntegerSet_+$ and fix the throughput $\kappa\in(0,1)$.
 For $1\leq i,j\leq n$, we randomly generate the costs $c(i,j)\in(0,1)$ and the arrival rates $\lambda(i,j)\in(0,1)$ such that

 We also choose an initial queue length to be an integer between $1$ and $100$ uniformly at random for each $(i,j)\in[n]\times[n]$.